Schumer, Pelosi Memes & Jokes Hit Twitter After Response

 Or the Hunger Games?

-The Twitter user @NeonTaster envisioned the pair in an American Gothic-esque way:
+The Twitter user @NeonTaster envisioned the pair in a Norman Rockwell-esque way:

 Some people thought you didn’t even need to make a meme – Schumer and Pelosi already looked like a meme.